NVIDIA RAPIDS¶

 whereas Summit is recommended in example situations like:

-- Your Python script is single GPU but requires concurrent job steps.
+Your Python script is single GPU but requires simultaneous job steps.

 RAPIDS is provided in Jupyter following these instructions.